 - 2012 – 133 cats spayed/neutered

 - 2014 – 420 cats spayed/neutered

 - 2016 – 486 cats spayed/neutered

 - 2018 – 228 cats spayed/neutered to date

 Spay Day HRM activities are supported through donations, tribute gifts, fundraising events and sponsorship.
 Since we are a registered charity, tax receipts will be provided for donations over $20.

 Spay Day HRM sometimes collaborates with other non-profit groups on trap-neuter-release projects (TNR) and in the building of shelters for feral cats.
 Spay Day HRM also provides advice and/or assistance to individuals wanting to help a stray, feral or injured cat.

 Spay Day HRM has a network of caring volunteers who participate in fundraising activities and provide foster care for rescued cats and kittens.
-There are five members of the Board of Directors who bring varied skills to the program: a book-keeper, journalist, veterinary assistant, medical sales/professional presenter, retired veterinarian/professional publisher.
+There are five members of the Board of Directors who bring varied skills to the program: a book-keeper, journalist, administrative professional, medical sales/professional presenter, retired veterinarian/professional publisher.